30+ Realistic + Easy Snacks for Vegan Toddlers

 Willow is a snacker.
 Who isn’t, really.
 She gets snacks twice a day (in between breakfast and lunch, then in between lunch and dinner).
 I don’t have a lot of time to be making extravagant snacks, though that would be really nice.
 Instead, I opt for quick and easy choices.
 Sometimes that means fresh ingredients or sometimes it means packaged food… or a blend of both.
 We’re not perfect, but we are conscious!

-If you need some snack inspiration and ideas for your vegan or plant-based toddler, or just your toddler in general, here are some great realistic choices.
+If you need some snack inspiration and ideas for your vegan or plant-based toddler, or just your toddler in general, here are some great realistic choices followed by a list of our favorite packaged snacks.

 NOTE: This post contains affiliate links, which means that I’ll receive a commission if you purchase from this link.
 This will not change or increase the cost of your purchase.
 This extra income provides for my family and keeps The Friendly Fig running strong.